app258369/5nm-leak-case-study/README.md

 In 2018, while serving as a Machine Leader for a TEL subcontractor, our team was under immense pressure to meet aggressive 5nm installation deadlines.
 During this phase, a major chemical leak occurred—a plant-wide critical incident that threatened project continuity.

 **The Confrontation & RCA**
 During the emergency 8D Root Cause Analysis (RCA) meeting, the narrative was initially steered toward "human operational error."
-To defend my team’s professional integrity, I retrieved the **original piping schematics** to perform a deep-dive structural analysis.
+To defend my team’s professional integrity, I **requested the original piping schematics from the Japanese Manager** to perform a deep-dive structural analysis.
+This evidence-based approach successfully shifted the investigation from human factors to a systemic supply failure.

 **The "Smoking Gun"**
 I presented a decisive rebuttal based on three physical facts: